-Bible discussion is a crucial element of EGM’s discipleship model.
+Bible discussion is a crucial element of the biblical model of discipleship.
 Many children are taught the Bible — and may even know the right answers to your questions — without understanding how it affects their life.

 There was a famous early television moment when a little boy told the television host that he knew the name of God.